Appearance

 What changes the moment you assign

-Assigning a profile has three precise effects:
+Assigning a profile has three precise effects on how signals resolve:

 - Overridden settings in the profile replace your account defaults for that channel's signals.